 - refuse to make reasonable changes to a property or a term in the tenancy agreement which would allow a disabled person to live there.

 There are some circumstances where the general rules about discrimination may not apply, for example, if your landlord lives in the same property as you.

-If you think your landlord is discriminating against you, you should get advice from an experienced adviser, for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.
+If you think your landlord is discriminating against you, you should get advice from an experienced adviser, for example, at a Citizens Advice Bureau - where to get advice.

 Tenancy ended by landlord